 The most common challenges you may face will include:

 Back in 2016 1/3 of people didn’t trust charities, and these were the numbers for 2017.

 Failing donor trust is a major issue in raising funds.
 While in 2017 only 19% of donors had complete trust in the nonprofit this has not improved in 2018.

 As the 2018 Edelman Trust Barometer report shows below, the change stays neutral.
 While in the United States the trust has dropped by 9 points.

-One great way to improve trust is working towards providing transparency.
+One great way to improve trust is to work toward providing transparency.
 People are nowadays used to tracking their Uber rides or food delivery couriers, it’s no wonder they would love to understand where their donated money went and what it helped achieve.

 Another way to restore trust is by seeking endorsements from influencers who still command the confidence of a large audience.

 As per reports, Memberships drive 77% of the revenue.
 It goes without saying, the importance of adding members to fulfill your fundraising goals is paramount.

 However, building this list, especially if you’re just starting out, can be a major barrier.
 You can refer to the article, Building your prospect list, for some insights.

 As the earlier point suggests, it is hard to build a membership base.
 And that makes NOT CHURNING the existing ones an essential element to having a long list.
 Let’s look at some surveys.